-Intellectual stimulation-Transformational leaders not only challenge the status quo but they also encourage creativity among followers.
+Intellectual Stimulation - Transformational leaders not only challenge the status quo; they also encourage creativity among followers.
 The leader encourages followers to explore new ways of doing things and new opportunities to learn.

-Individualized consideration-Transformational leadership also involves offering support and encouragement to individual followers.
-To foster supportive relationships, transformational leaders keep lines of communication open so that followers feel free to share ideas and thus leaders can offer direct recognition of the unique contributions of each follower.
+Individualized Consideration - Transformational leadership also involves offering support and encouragement to individual followers.
+In order to foster supportive relationships, transformational leaders keep lines of communication open so that followers feel free to share ideas and so that leaders can offer direct recognition of the unique contributions of each follower.

-Inspirational motivation-Transformational leaders have a clear vision that they are able to articulate to followers.
+Inspirational Motivation - Transformational leaders have a clear vision that they are able to articulate to followers.
 These leaders are also able to help followers experience the same passion and motivation to fulfill these goals.

-Idealized influence-The transformational leader serves as a role model for followers.
+Idealized Influence - The transformational leader serve as a role model for followers.
 Because followers trust and respect the leader, they emulate this individual and internalize his or her ideals.